 - 1. Spelling Spelling instruction begins in grade one and is integrated with student writing.
-A variety of instructional approaches to the teaching of spelling support the core curriculum. - 2.
-Writing Writing is a critical skill in which all students need to become proficient.
-It begins as a process in kindergarten and continues through fifth grade.
+A variety of instructional approaches to the teaching of spelling support the core curriculum. - Writing Writing is a critical skill in which all students need to become proficient.
+It begins as a process in kindergarten and continues through sixth grade.
 Teacher conferences with students form the basis of on-going assessment in writing and assist teachers in developing future instructional goals.
 Writing across the curriculum assignments and self-selected writing activities are part of the writing program. - c.
-MATHEMATICS This (K-5) program is based on the District's Instructional Design and aligned to the PA Core and NCTM Standards.
-The 2024 SAVVAS enVision Program is used in all grades.
-Title I math is available in each Title I building for students qualifying for assistance.
-Building administrators and teachers may choose to form an advanced level math group in 4th and 5th grade based on student performance and achievement on assessments.
-All other math groups will be heterogeneously grouped. - d.
-SOCIAL STUDIES The elementary social studies program (K-5) has as its foundation in the Pennsylvania Academic Standards for Civics and Government, Economics, Geography, and History.
+MATHEMATICS This (K-6) program is based on the District's Instructional Design and aligned to the PA Core and NCTM Standards.
+The 2024 SAVVAS enVision Program is used in all grades. - d.
+SOCIAL STUDIES The elementary social studies program (K-6) has as its foundation in the Pennsylvania Academic Standards for Civics and Government, Economics, Geography, and History.
 The standards in these four areas are aligned to ensure a continuous progression of knowledge and skills in these disciplines.
 In order to facilitate the acquisition and application of social studies concepts and skills teachers are adhering to the WSSD Curriculum. - e.
 SCIENCE The elementary science program supports and facilitates the integration of concepts throughout all subject areas.
 The philosophy, as designated by the standards, encourages a spiraling of skills.
-All teachers have the opportunity to use Science Fusion, FOSS kits, Engineering by Design and supplemental resources. - f.
+All K-4 teachers have the opportunity to use Science Fusion, FOSS kits, Engineering by Design and supplemental resources.
+HMH's "Into Science" is used in Grade 5.
+HMH's "Science Dimensions" is used in grade 6. - f.
 LIBRARY All elementary students have library class each cycle, with time provided for students to borrow library books.
-Librarians instruct students in kindergarten for one 30-minute class each cycle and students in grade one through five for one 45-minute class each cycle. - g.
-ART Art teachers instruct students in grades one, two, three and five for one 45minute class each cycle.
-Students in grade four receive art instruction for two 45minute classes per cycle. - h.
+Librarians instruct students in kindergarten for one 30-minute class each cycle and students in grade one through four for one 45-minute class each cycle.
+Librarians at the intermediate level provide multiple levels of curricula support and enrichment. - g.
+ART Art teachers instruct students one time per cycle in grades one through four.
+Students in grades five and six receive art instruction two times per cycle. - h.
 MUSIC Music teachers instruct students in kindergarten for one 30-minute class each cycle.
-Students in grades one, three, four, and five receive music instruction once per cycle for a 45-minute class.
-Students in grade two receive music instruction twice per cycle for a 45-minute class.
-Vocal music instruction begins in kindergarten and continues through grade five.
-Fifth grade students participate in chorus once per cycle.

-An instrumental music program including band and orchestra is offered within the school day to all students in grades four and five.
+Students in grades one, three, and four, receive music instruction once per cycle.
+Students in grade two receive music instruction twice per cycle.
+Students in grades five and six receive music instruction two times per cycle. - Chorus, band and orchestra are offered within the school day to all students in grades five and six.
 Participation by students is voluntary.
-With some exceptions, students must provide their own instruments.

-i.
-PHYSICAL EDUCATION - Elementary physical education classes, under the supervision of a physical education instructor, are offered to all students K-5.
+With some exceptions, students must provide their own instruments in band and orchestra. - PHYSICAL EDUCATION Elementary physical education classes, under the supervision of a physical education instructor, are offered to all students K-6.
 Physical education teachers instruct students in kindergarten for one 30-minute class each cycle.
-Students in grades one and three receive two 45-minute classes each cycle while students in grades two, four, and five receive one 45-minute class each cycle.
+Students in grades one, three, and four receive two 45-minute classes each cycle while students in grade two receive one 45-minute class each cycle.
+Students in grades fifth and sixth receive two classes each cycle.

 A learn-to-swim program is operated for students in grades 2 and 4.
 Students are provided with learn-to-swim skills at the West Shore Natatorium.
+Students in grade 6 will participate in a boating program.

-2. MIDDLE SCHOOL PROGRAMS
+2. MIDDLE SCHOOL PROGRAMS (7-8)